Community-Based Leadership

 The EdD in Community-Based Leadership program will prepare leaders from education, social work, law, and other related fields to lead cross-sector coalitions in service of the success and well-being of young people.
 Communities need leaders with the knowledge and research skills to create, disseminate, and utilize locally grounded, innovative approaches to understanding the interdependence of the school and other social systems in support of youth.

-The EdD Program meets for four weekends each semester including summers with all courses in hybrid format, meeting at CSI St. George (adjacent to the Staten Island Ferry) and on line.
+The EdD Program meets for four weekends each semester including summers with all courses in hybrid format, meeting at a public school on the North Shore of Staten Island.
 It utilizes a cohort model with 48 credits and expected completion in three years.
 Courses focus on social and psychological foundations for youth and communities, processes of community leadership, research methods with project development, and a culminating dissertation.

 We welcome your interest in this first-of-its-kind Program in which you will earn a Doctor of Education with a focus on community-based organizational leadership.
 You will pursue your degree in the company of P-16 educators, non-profit leaders, social workers, service providers, and other professionals committed to the well-being of young people and their communities.
 Our Executive Model of one Weekend each Month with three years from start to completion is designed to accommodate the many responsibilities of engaged professionals.